-The two had already established the presentation of wrapped objects as the motif for their artistic oevre, since meeting in Paris in 1958, when Christo was commissioned to paint a portrait of Jean-Claude’s mother.
+The two had already established the presentation of wrapped objects as the motif for their artistic oeuvre, since meeting in Paris in 1958, when Christo was commissioned to paint a portrait of Jean-Claude’s mother.
 Their first joint project would be a waterside display of wrapped oil barrels and dockside parcels at the port of Cologne in 1961.

 It took eight days for the couple to wrap the Reichstag building in 1995 and from the 24th June it is estimated that around five million people visited the work of art during the short two weeks of its existence.

 At the time, the Reichstag stood empty, in the former British sector of Berlin.
 The silver fabric enveloping the structure, transforming it into a ghostly apparition, celebrating a conventional symbol of national identity in an unconventional way.
 Despite the re-unification of Germany in 1990, it was not until 1999 that the building was again used to house the German parliament, following its reconstruction by British architect Lord Norman Foster.
-The single exception being on October 4th, the day after the offical re-unification of the country, when the government gathered inside the Reichstag for a symbolic parliamentary session.
+The single exception being on October 4th, the day after the official reunification of the country, when the government gathered inside the Reichstag for a symbolic parliamentary session.

-The wrapping of the Reichstag in 1995 took place in the interim period between the decision for the reunified German government to return to Berlin from the West best generic glucophage German capital of Bonn and the reconstruction of the building, with the two artists using 1,076,390 square feet (100,000 square meters) silver coloured polypropylene fabric, tied with 9.7 miles (15.6 kilometres) of blue rope.
+The wrapping of the Reichstag in 1995 took place in the interim period between the decision for the reunified German government to return to Berlin from the West German capital of Bonn and the reconstruction of the building, with the two artists using 1,076,390 square feet (100,000 square meters) silver coloured polypropylene fabric, tied with 9.7 miles (15.6 kilometres) of blue rope.

 The work was entirely financed by Christo and Jean-Claude, through the sale of prepatory studies, drawings, collages, scale models as well as early works and lithographs.
 The two refused to accept sponsorship of any kind.